JWM7210/games-for-ti-inspire-CX-2-in-python/README.md

-You have to use TI software to compile this code into the supported format.
-You cannot simply rename the file.
+I need to test and compile the code into .py.tns - Tetris isn't working for now.